 Results

 We illustrate that luminescence is most apparent on the cere and the lamella (Fig.2) surrounding the inner bill in both puffins.
 After blocking harmful UV radiation form the puffins’ eyes (DESCRIBE IRRADIANCE WITHOUT GLASSES, THEN WITH), we quantified the emission within the cere for three live birds, and found that their emission spectra were consistent: wavelength at maximum emission (lambda max = 492.0±0.58 nm) and fwhm (96.7±1.8 nm; table 1).
-These values were similar to those values obtained from a dead puffin stored at -80 °C for ~1 year (lambda max = 494nm, fwhm = 82 nm; table 1).
+These values were similar to those values obtained from a dead puffin stored at -80 °C for ~1 year (lambda max = 494nm, fwhm = 82 nm; Table 1).

 Discussion